tap349/tap349.github.io/_posts/2016-11-12-phoenix-notes.md

 categories: [phoenix, rails]
 ---

-extracts from different books (primarily "Programming Phoenix" by Dave Thomas). maybe this article will be split into several parts later.
+extracts from different books (primarily from "Programming Phoenix" by Dave Thomas). maybe this article will be split into several parts later.

 <!-- more -->